ChiroPreferred’s COVID-19 FAQs and Risk Resources

 Am I covered for patient claims involving COVID-19, including the unintentional transmission of the novel coronavirus (SARS-CoV-2)?

 Yes.
-We expect most patient claims alleging professional negligence relating to COVID-19 would be covered.
-We have no plans to modify or restrict existing coverage as it relates to COVID-19.
+Unless your policy contains an endorsement specifically excluding claims arising from COVID-19, which would most commonly be applied on policies with significant senior care facility exposure, we expect most patient claims alleging professional negligence relating to COVID-19 would be covered.
 If you’re concerned about coverage for COVID-19 claims involving transmission of the virus to employees, we suggest reviewing your workers compensation policy for potential coverage.
 For claims involving transmission of the virus to members of the general public, we suggest reviewing your general liability policy for potential coverage.

 Do I need to maintain my liability insurance in light of recent federal and state laws, regulations, orders and declarations granting various levels of immunity from liability for certain providers treating COVID-19 patients?